 \section{Introduction}

-In recent years, large language model (LLM) has demonstrated significant advancements in dyadic conversational contexts, such as question-answering systems and chatbot companions.
+In recent years, large language models (LLM) have demonstrated significant advancements in dyadic conversational contexts, such as question-answering systems and chatbot companions.
 Such applications are primarily structured around binary dialogue attendants (typically `human' and `assistant'), which are supported by widespread open-source models and datasets.
-However, many real-world scenarios instead encompass the Multi-Party Dialogues (MPD) \footnote{Some papers instead name this scenario by multi-party conversation (MPC).}, such as team meetings, classroom discussions, court or academic debates, or simply daily conversions with multiple humans involved \cite{mahajanNeedThoughtfulData2021, ganeshSurveyChallengesMethods2023}.
-Instead of responding to a single user's query, in such case the dialog system needs to understand conversation contexts from multiple users, determine whether to speak or not, and reasonably participate in potential multiple concurrent topics.
-Novel modeling technique is therefore required to adapted with this different dialogue paradigm.
+However, many real-world scenarios instead encompass Multi-Party Dialogues (MPD) (Some papers instead name this scenario by multi-party conversation (MPC).), such as team meetings, classroom discussions, court or academic debates, or simply daily conversions with multiple humans involved \cite{mahajanNeedThoughtfulData2021, ganeshSurveyChallengesMethods2023}.
+Instead of responding to a single user's query, in such a case, the dialog system needs to understand conversation contexts from multiple users, determine whether to speak or not, and reasonably participate in potential multiple concurrent topics.
+Novel modeling technique is therefore required to adapt to this different dialogue paradigm.